 Prevention

-SIBO is a disease that relapses because eradication itself does not always correct the underlying cause, which is thought to be a deficiency of the migrating motor complex (MMC).
-The MMC moves bacteria down into the large intestine during fasting at night and between meals, clearing them from the SI on a daily basis.
+SIBO is a disorder that relapses because eradication itself does not always correct the underlying cause, which is thought to be a deficiency of the migrating motor complex (MMC) in many cases.
+The MMC moves bacteria down into the large intestine during fasting at night and between meals, clearing them from the small intestine (SI) on a daily basis.
 Bacteria can repopulate the SI within 2 weeks of finishing antibiotics, herbal antibiotics or elemental diet, without prevention, though it may take longer.
 If diet alone is used as treatment, the underlying causes must still be addressed for optimal improvement.

 In 2006 Dr Pimentel shared his prevention protocol which includes a prokinetic drug (motility agent) and a lower carbohydrate diet.
 The combined use of these two (#'s 1 & 2 below) are of key importance for prevention.